 This course is designed to familiarize students with the history and social science curriculum at the elementary level; examine the theoretical and research bases for effective teaching and learning in the field of social studies, and apply this knowledge in the design, implementation, and evaluation of their own instructional efforts.
 Topics emphasize teaching about local, United States and world history, geography, economics, and government, as well as the fundamental citizenship mission of social studies.
 Students also examine the Massachusetts History and Social Science Curriculum Framework and use it as a guide for their lesson planning.
 Traditions, issues, and current curriculum concerns in social studies at the elementary level are explored as well.
-There is a field-based component to this course.
 Limited to Education majors who have satisfied all the retention criteria.
 (Fall)